-NB - the meeting planned for 6 April 2020 has been cancelled
+The meeting planned for 6 April 2020 was cancelled

 Last Meeting – 9 March 2020 – Understanding Russia Today